Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ## Domain Points

-Each mission card is associated with one or more domains: Technology, Magic, Psionics, and Theism.
+Each mission card is associated with one or more domains: Technology, Magic, Psionics, and Divinity.
 These domains can have a maximum of four points each.
 A total of 0 points in a domain indicates no skill in that domain, while 4 points represent complete mastery.

 ## Point Distribution

-Mission cards must allocate between 1 and 6 points across these domains.
-The total domain points on a card can range from 1 to 6.
+Mission cards must allocate between 1 and 6 points across the domains: Technology, Magic, Psionics, and Theism.
+It's important to note that no domain should exceed a maximum of four points on a single mission card.
+The total domain points on a card can range from 1 to 6, but individual domains should not exceed 4 points.

 ## CP Value